jaybayron9/Sukio-Sg-Member/README.md

         <img src="docs/loginOTP.jpeg" alt="OTP Screenshot" width="200">
     </div>

+5. **Access to Dashboard**: After logging in, you can access the dashboard where you can browse through the list of community events and gatherings available.
+You can view event details, such as date, time, and other features, especially the check-in and check-out functionalities.

-5. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
+6. **Check-In/Check-Out**: Upon attending an event, use our QR code scanning feature to check in.
 Scan the event's unique QR code upon arrival and scan again when leaving to check out.

 ## Key Features